bbeatrix/knpy/README.md

 to compile the C++ modules.

 > ⚠️ Warning: although the APIs are very similar, some features, such as negative
-> indexing is not supported in the faster implementations.
+> indexing is not supported in the faster implementations. _Some errors are omitted
+> please test using the python implementation._

 First, make sure that you have `pybind11` and CMake and a useable build toolchain installed.
 Then create a build directory: